grafana/mimir/tutorials/play-with-grafana-mimir/README.md

 set your preferred notification channel.
 Note the email receiver doesn't work in this example because there's no SMTP server running.

-Before adding back our terminated Mimir replica to resolve the alert, go into the Grafana Explore page and query your `sum:up` recording rule.
-You should see that value of `sum:up` should have dropped to `2`, now that one replica is down.
-You'll also notice that querying for this rule and all other metrics continues to work even though one replica is down.
-This demonstrates that highly available Grafana Mimir setups like the three replica deployment in this demo are resilient to outages of individual nodes.
+Before adding back our terminated Mimir instance to resolve the alert, go into the Grafana Explore page and query your `sum:up` recording rule.
+You should see that value of `sum:up` should have dropped to `2`, now that one instance is down.
+You'll also notice that querying for this rule and all other metrics continues to work even though one instance is down.
+This demonstrates that highly available Grafana Mimir setups like the three instance deployment in this demo are resilient to outages of individual nodes.

-To resolve the alert and recover from the outage, restart the Grafana Mimir replica that was abruptly terminated:
+To resolve the alert and recover from the outage, restart the Grafana Mimir instance that was abruptly terminated:

-1. Start the Grafana Mimir replicas:
+1. Start the Grafana Mimir instances:
    ```bash
    docker-compose start mimir-3
    ```